 6. Kubrick got special lenses so he could film Barry Lyndon by candlelight.

 All period dramas feature rooms that appear to be lit by candles and oil lamps, but in reality there are usually big lighting rigs just off camera.
 That wasn’t the case with Barry Lyndon.
 Kubrick and cinematographer John Alcott wanted to use as little electric light in the production as possible, and went so far as to get special lenses that had been designed for NASA, which he had specially mounted on cameras that could then be used only with those lenses.
 The super-fast lenses captured rooms lit only by candlelight perfectly, creating a look unlike any other film.

-In addition to the weight gain, Vincent D'Onofrio also shaved his head for the role, and was surprised by how much it affected him. ''It changed my life,'' D'Onofrio told The New York Times in 1987. ''Women didn't look at me; most of the time I was looking at their backs as they were running away.
+In addition to the weight gain, Vincent D'Onofrio also shaved his head for his role in Full Metal Jacket, and was surprised by how much it affected him. ''It changed my life,'' D'Onofrio told The New York Times in 1987. ''Women didn't look at me; most of the time I was looking at their backs as they were running away.
 People used to say things to me twice, because they thought I was stupid.''
 To this day, it's the most weight any actor has ever gained for a movie role.